 Yes.
 In fact, you may be the best person to make a compelling case for its merits and recognition.

 The Erie Canalway National Heritage Corridor wishes to recognize places that have been in existence and open to the public for at least one year.
 Project work to enhance or protect the place may continue to evolve, but project work for which you are seeking recognition must be complete.
 We are not accepting plans as submission for this award.
 Because we are looking to recognize and replicate successful models, how a project is completed is more important than when it was established.

-Written applications are reviewed by a multidisciplinary panel of judges with expertise in areas such as planning, historic preservation, communications, tourism, and community renewal.
+Submit your online application by Friday, February 28, 2020.
+Applications will be reviewed by a multidisciplinary panel of judges with expertise in areas such as planning, historic preservation, communications, tourism, and community renewal.
 Do not assume that the judges are already familiar with your site.

 The jury selects three finalists to receive a site visit.
 Based on the written application and site visit, the jury elevates one of the three finalists for recognition of achieving the highest level of quality.
 This recipient is recognized as the winner of the Erie Canalway Heritage Award of Excellence.
 The other two finalists are recognized with Honorable Mention.

 The awards will be formally announced and presented at the Erie Canalway National Heritage Corridor Commission meeting in June.

 Miyoko Fulleringer, Program Manager